-The real estate listing has since been updated to include details of the property’s historical significance, while removing mention of any development opportunity.
-The Chuey Residence is no longer marketed as a teardown.
+The real estate listing was updated to include details of the property’s historical significance, while removing mention of any development opportunity.
+The sale of home is subject to bankruptcy court approval.

 In September 2017, the Conservancy submitted a disclosure letter to the listing agents for the property to help make prospective buyers fully aware of the home’s significance, as well as any requirements under the California Environmental Quality Act (CEQA) in the case of future lot subdivision, demolition, and/or major alteration to the residence.

 Believing that the Chuey Residence could be at risk, the Conservancy nominated the iconic house for Historic-Cultural Monument (HCM) designation the following month.
 The Los Angeles Cultural Heritage Commission voted in November 2017 to take the nomination under consideration, which placed a hold on all permit activity while the nomination was pending.